 Anyone who collides with a motorcyclist or otherwise causes a motorcycle accident by violating this duty is legally “negligent” if their actions directly cause an accident that likely would not otherwise have occurred.
 An example of negligence would be committing a traffic violation, being distracted by their GPS system or phone, or driving aggressively.
 Establishing negligence in this way is the foundation of most successful motorcycle crash claims in Mount Dora, as an experienced attorney could explain.

 A successful lawsuit or settlement demand following a serious motorcycle wreck can account for both economic and non-economic losses stemming from the incident, including:

 However, if a court finds that an injured rider was partially to blame for their own accident because they too were negligent in some way, Florida Statutes § 768.81 allows that court to reduce the total compensation available to that injured plaintiff based on their share of total fault for their losses.

 Furthermore, under Fla.
-Stat. § 95.11(3), virtually no personal injury lawsuit can begin more than four years after the accident first occurred.
+Stat. § 95.11(3), very few personal injury lawsuits can begin more than two years after the accident first occurred.
 This rule applies regardless of how long the effects of that injury are expected to last.
 Support from a qualified lawyer can be key to navigating around procedural roadblocks that might otherwise sidetrack a motorcycle accident case in Mount Dora.

 Motorcycle accidents can cause serious harm even at low speeds, especially if it results from misconduct by another motor vehicle driver.
 Without assistance from experienced legal counsel, you may have a difficult time getting any compensation through civil litigation after a wreck like this.